Alaska Native Corporations & Impact

 Economic Impact

-Through dedication and hard work, Alaska Native corporations have grown since their 1971 beginnings to become an integral part of the Alaska economy, operating in a variety of industries:
+This innovative self-determination has made Alaska Native corporations Alaska’s number one private employer, generating thousands of jobs both within the state and across the globe.
+Through dedication and hard work, Alaska Native corporations have grown from their 1971 beginnings to become an integral part of the Alaska economy, driving a variety of industries:

 Construction